FAQ

 What type of experience will this be?

 The program begins with a four-week immersion course in the practical application of journalism skills, from ethics and newsgathering to writing and distribution.
-After four weeks, fellows will balance ongoing classwork with hands-on experience: reporting and producing stories for a professional digital publication, while honing their skills through seminars, weekly group critiques and staff mentorship.
+After four weeks, fellows balance ongoing classwork with their roles reporting for NOTUS, where they cover Capitol Hill and other aspects of national policy and politics.
 The formal program runs for 18 months, after which fellows are invited to stay for an additional six months as we support them in seeking their next opportunity.
-By the end of the program, graduates will have the background necessary to cover the inner workings of Washington — and will be ready to take on reporting jobs at the country’s best outlets.

 What makes this different from other journalism programs?

-- Our classes are taught by top working professionals who are engaged with the ever-evolving media landscape on a day-to-day basis and attuned to the best practices in journalism right now.
+- Our classes are taught by top working professionals — reporters and editors for NOTUS, as well as journalists who write for other publications, including Tim Alberta of The Atlantic, DeNeen L. Brown of The Washington Post, Josh Dawsey of The Wall Street Journal and Cheryl W. Thompson of NPR.
+All AJI faculty are engaged with the ever-evolving media landscape on a day-to-day basis and attuned to the best practices in journalism right now.

-- Fellows are part of a real, working newsroom — one with time and capacity for learning and mentorship built in.
-This teaching-hospital model allows fellows to learn by doing at the highest level.
+- Fellows report for a real, working newsroom.
+This model allows fellows to learn journalism by practicing it at the highest level.

 Who is eligible to apply?